Generic name: HUMAN IMMUNOGLOBULIN G 5g in 100mL

-- If symptoms subside promptly, the infusion may be resumed at a lower rate that is comfortable for the patient.
+- If symptoms subside, the infusion may be resumed at a lower rate that is comfortable for the patient.

-Ensure that patients with pre-existing renal insufficiency are not volume depleted.
-For patients judged to be at risk for renal dysfunction or thrombotic events, administer Gammaplex at the minimum infusion rate practicable, and discontinue Gammaplex administration if renal function deteriorates (see Boxed Warning, Warnings and Precautions [5.2]).
+- For patients at increased risk of renal dysfunction, thrombotic events, or volume overload, administer GAMMAPLEX 5% at the minimum infusion rate practicable.
+Consider discontinuing GAMMAPLEX 5% administration if renal function deteriorates [see Boxed Warning, Warnings and Precautions (5.1, 5.2, 5.8)].

 - Side Effects

 - Drug Interactions

 - Drug class: immune globulins